Skip to content

 Here is what budget DNA shoppers need to know right now.

-• AncestryDNA lists at $99 but drops to $39-$59 during Black Friday, Prime Day, and DNA Day (April).
+• AncestryDNA lists at $99 but drops to $39-$59 during Black Friday, Prime Day, and DNA Day (April 25).
+It buys you the largest consumer DNA database when discounted.

 • FamilyTreeDNA Family Finder lists at $79 and falls below $50 during holiday sales.